-Best Kindle Font for ADHD in 2026 (Settings That Actually Help)
+Best Kindle Font for ADHD (2026): Settings That Help

 Your Kindle has font and layout settings that can make a real difference for ADHD reading.
 The problem is that most people never touch them, and the defaults are not optimized for focus or readability.